j450nx/SpecFlowTags/README.md

 How to implement Hooks in SpecFlow

-Run the feature file and verify the extent report .html report
+Run the feature file and verify the extent report index.html report

+How to capture screenshot on failed test case